turingschool/front-end-curriculum/lessons/module-1/git-and-github.md

 - `Remote` Remote, as in, a remote repository.
 As in, not a local repository.
 A remote is a repository that's stored somewhere that's not your local machine
 - `Feature Branch` A branch created to hold a new feature while it's in development, as opposed to committing parts of an unfinished feature on master
 - `Pull Request` A request to merge a branch into the default branch (usually master).
 Allows for control of the merge process as well as providing a place to review changes
-- `Merge Conflicts` Two different sets of changes to the same code result in merge conflicts.
-It's your job to figure out how to merge the two
-- `Fork` A copy of a repository.
-Forking a repository allows you to freely experiment with changes without affecting the original project.

 ## Git